-4.4 Customer and signatory
+3.4 Customer and signatory

-A "customer" refers to a party that applies to the certification authority for certificates and that has a contractual relationship with the certification authority (a public or private organisation or an individual).
-A "signatory" refers to the party to which the certificate was issued (a public or a private organisation or an individual).
+A "customer" refers to a party that applies to the certification authority for certificates and that has a contractual relationship with the certification authority (an organisation or an individual).
+A "signatory" refers to the party to which the certificate was issued (an organisation or an individual).
 The customer is responsible for the use of a private key associated with a certificate based on a public key.
 The signatory, on the other hand, is a person who can be authenticated using a private key and who controls the private key's use.